MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-static-web-app-v0.md

 **`workingDirectory`** - **Working directory**<br>
 Input alias: `cwd | rootDirectory`. `string`.
 Default value: `$(System.DefaultWorkingDirectory)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the absolute working directory in which to execute this task.
-If left empty, the default working directory will be used.
+Specifies the absolute working directory in which to execute this task.
+If left empty, the default working directory is used.
 <!-- :::editable-content-end::: -->
 <br>